Starto Entertainment: Against ticket reselling

 In September, Starto, in cooperation with Young Communication (YC), the site that hosts many of the concerts and stage performances in which Starto's contract artists appear, announced that it had filed a request for disclosure of information regarding the operator of a ticket-reselling website.
 According to a statement that the agency released on its official site, Starto had discovered around 10,000 cases of ticket scalping involving their artists, 3,000 of them being of the group Naniwa Danshi alone, for whom around 100 tickets were being resold at an excess of 100,000 yen.
-In August 26, Starto and YC had requested the information through Tokyo Flex Law Office for 299 transactions but received no information in return.
+On August 26, Starto and YC had requested the information through Tokyo Flex Law Office for 299 transactions but received no information in return.
 On September 5, WaveDash, the operating company of the "Ticket Distribution Center", the site where the scalpers were detected, announced that it would refuse to disclose the information, so Starto and Young filed a request with the Tokyo District Court for disclosure of information based on the Provider Liability Limitation Act.
 The agency emphasized its commitment to eradicating illegal ticket resales to ensure that more fans can purchase tickets at their intended prices.
 It is considered the first case nationwide that an entertainment business requests information to a reseller site.
 In 2019 "Prohibition of Unauthorized Resale of Tickets Act" was passed and crackdown of high-priced resellers was strengthened.
 One case was that of a 24-year-old nursery schoolteacher that was arrested on suspicion of violating the Act.
 From June to September 2019, the woman had illegally resold electronic tickets to three people for an Arashi concert, ranging from 40,000 t0 133,000 yen.
 In August 2020, the Osaka District Court sentenced her to one year and six months prison, sentence suspended for three years because of admittance of guilt and fined 300,000 yen.
 Her plan was to get tickets to obtain the best seat, reselling the surplus tickets to obtain funds for the next event.